gcallah/BookReviews/gerstle.md

-"the Neoliberal Order," so that I want to sing its praises; but, unfortunately, Gerstle's ideological commitments have repeatedly intruded themselves into the narrative, so that what would have been an exemplary history is marred by numerous factual errors and provocative claims for which he provides no backing.
+"the Neoliberal Order," so that I want to sing its praises; but, unfortunately, Gerstle's ideological commitments have repeatedly intruded themselves into the narrative, so that what would have been an exemplary history is marred by numerous factual errors as well as provocative claims for which he provides no backing.

 The basic thesis of this book is that there exist political orders, by